Local Jurisdictions Can Ban Cannabis Sales Under Washington Law

 This ruling is consistent with the AG Opinion that stated the I-502 does not preempt local government to pass laws to ban cannabis sales.
 In addition, the decision follows the Board’s regulations, allowing all local governments to retain zoning authority over the businesses that sell cannabis within their respective jurisdictions.

 If you should have questions, or need legal assistance – the attorneys at JDSA are experienced in Cannabis Law, and can help you navigate the evolving policies, regulations and requirements.
-You may also reach Lindsey Weidenbach by contacting her directly, and read up on all the latest Cannabis topics on the JDSA Blog.
+Stay up to date by reading all the latest Cannabis topics on the JDSA Blog.